haskell-lang/haskell-lang/README.md

 [`package-http-client.md`](https://github.com/haskell-lang/haskell-lang/blob/master/static/markdown/package-http-client.md).
 Feel
 free at any time to contribute pull requests to improve this content.

+For tutorials not connected to a specific package, you can create a Markdown file in the `static/tutorial` directory.

 If you would like to write a new tutorial, please follow this procedure to "claim" a tutorial and avoid multiple people working on the same content at once: